benlubas/.dotfiles/README.md

 At some point I might rewrite this in nix...
 I'm not sure.

-## Todo:
-- better notifications
-- rofi power menu
-- keys to launch finder
-- alt arrow binds for the terminal.
-- sync nvim dots for work and here.. there are a lot of changes.

 ## New Machine Setup
 1. Add a new SSH key for Github
   - `ssh-keygen -t ed25519 -C "benmlubas@gmail.com"`